derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-05/05/2026 17:21:38 : 3 Database Admins walked into a NoSQL bar.
+06/05/2026 17:27:44 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the programmer quit his job?
-Because he didn't get arrays.
+Asked to explain Unicode during an interview, Geoff went into detail about his final year university project.
+He was not hired.
 <!-- replace-with-joke ends -->